SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 I falter.
 "I uh, I… Hug!"

 I quickly hug her as I hear her magic levitating the notes.
-Repeating after Twilight I start breathing in and out of the same paper bag quietly.
+Repeating after Twilight, I start breathing in and out of the same paper bag quietly.

 Twilight seems to notice and hugs me tighter.
 She whispers to me, "Oh Pinkie, you're such a good friend."